GabrielFerreiraDoPrado/nodejs-serverless-aws/README.md

 # About the Project

 This project was developed during the Cloud Fullstack Bootcamp, made by [Digital Innovation One](https://www.dio.me/).
-It is an AWS Cloud Infrastructure with API Gateway, DynamoDB, AWS Lambda and AWS CloudFormation using the Serverless framework to the development based on Infrastructure as Code (IaC).
+It is an AWS Cloud Infrastructure with API Gateway, DynamoDB, AWS Lambda and AWS CloudFormation using the Serverless framework to a development based on Infrastructure as Code (IaC).

 ## Objectives